 Want to share your events, news, or job opportunities?
 Email us at email@example.com

-Please send your opportunities to email@example.com.
-From there we send them out the ECCN list serve for all our members to see!
+Please email firstname.lastname@example.org, and we will send them out the ECCN list for all our members to see.

 Seminars, Webinars, Lectures & Resources

 Thursday, March 18

 The American Meteorological Society is putting on a talk: “Experiencing a major event early in the career can be one of the most challenging aspects for scientists.
 Hear stories and guidance from individuals who have been there before.”